 II, and

-Taking the "Basics" classes is a bit cheaper than taking the corresponding "Rudiments" classes, but it's more of a time commitment.
-If scheduling is a problem but you know you want to take all three Rudiments and you're willing to pay the cost for Basics up front, we'll schedule you into the Rudiments classes as our mutual convenience allows.
+Comitting to take Rudiments I, II, and III classes is a bit cheaper than taking the same "Rudiments" classes individually, but it's more of a time commitment.
+If scheduling is a problem but you know you want to take all three Rudiments and you're willing to pay the cost for all three up front, we'll schedule you into the Rudiments classes as our mutual convenience allows.

-gives us more time to get into the details of the forging, shaping, and heat-treating of a blade.
-In this and in Simple Knives, we make simple one-piece knives from automotive coil spring.
-These classes are offered several times a year.
+Nothing but Knives.
+In three meetings we have time to get into the details of the forging, shaping, and heat-treating of a blade.
+We make simple one-piece knives from automotive or railroad-car coil spring.
+These classes are offered many times a year.

 Not So Simple Knives